On the second largest component of random hyperbolic graphs: Introduction

-Interestingly, the mentioned abundance of walls also explains the ``forest-like'' structure close to the boundary of $B_{O}(R)$ that random hyperbolic graphs exhibit (see Figure~\ref{fig:forest}).
+Interestingly, the mentioned abundance of walls also partly explains the hierarchical structure close to the boundary of $B_{O}(R)$ that random hyperbolic graphs exhibit (see Figure~\ref{fig:forest}).

-The upper bound of Theorem~\ref{thm:main}, comparably easier, makes use of the fact that all vertices that are not too close to the boundary of $B_O(R)$ belong to the giant component.
-We can thus find in every sector of not too big angle a vertex belonging to the giant component, and by simple known geometric observations any other component must be squeezed between two such sectors.
+The upper bound of Theorem~\ref{thm:main}, easier than the lower bound, makes use of the fact that all vertices that are not too close to the boundary of $B_O(R)$ belong to the giant component.
+We can thus find in every sector of not too big angle a vertex belonging to the giant component, and by simple known geometric properties of random hyperbolic graphs any other component must be squeezed between two such sectors.
 Since the number of vertices in such a sector is concentrated, we get an upper bound on the size of the second component.